 \section{Preliminary results on approximation}

 We recall two classical results of approximation theory.
-The classical theorem of Runge~\cite{runge85} (see also \cite[Theorem~2 in Chapter II~\S 3]{gaier87}) concerns the approximation of functions on compact and full sets by polynomials.
+The classical theorem of Runge~\cite{runge85} (see also \cite[Theorem~2 in Chapter II~\S 3]{gaier87}) concerns the approximation of functions on compact and full sets by polynomials \footnote{ Runge's theorem in fact applies more generally to approximation of holomorphic functions on arbitrary compact sets by \emph{rational} maps~\cite[Theorem~2 in Chapter III~\S 1]{gaier87}.
+The key case for us is when the compact set is full, in which case the approximating function can be chosen to be a polynomial.}.
 This is sufficient to prove Theorem~\ref{thm:main} when $Z_{\BU}=\emptyset$, and hence Theorem~\ref{thm:fatou}.
 In contrast, Arakelyan's theorem \cite{arakelyan64} (see also \cite[Theorem~3 in Chapter~IV~\S 2]{gaier87}) allows us to approximate functions defined on (potentially) unbounded sets by entire functions; this will be crucial in our remaining constructions and, in particular, in the proof of Theorem~\ref{thm:eremenkocounterexample}.

-\begin{thm}[Runge's theorem] Let $A\subseteq \C$ be a compact set such that $\C\setminus A$ is connected.
+\begin{thm}[Runge's theorem on polynomial approximation] Let $A\subseteq \C$ be a compact set such that $\C\setminus A$ is connected.
 Suppose that $g\colon A\to \C$ is a continuous function that extends holomorphically to an open neighbourhood of $A$.
 Then for every $\eps>0$, there exists a polynomial~$f$ such that

 \end{thm}

 \begin{thm}[Arakelyan's theorem] Let $A\subseteq \C$ be a closed set such that \begin{enumerate}[(i)] \item $\CR\setminus A$ is connected; \item $\CR\setminus A$ is locally connected at $\infty$. \end{enumerate} Suppose that $g\colon A\to\C$ is a continuous function that is holomorphic on $\interior(A)$.
 Then for every $\varepsilon>0$, there exists an entire function $f$ such that